Data-Science-2Like/cite-worth-with-section-info/README.md

 ```

 ## Building a dataset from scratch
-We have released the code to build a dataset using the same filtering and cleaning as CiteWorth in the `dataset_creation` directory.
+Dustin Wright and Isabelle Augenstein have released the code to build a dataset using the same filtering and cleaning as CiteWorth in the `dataset_creation` directory.
 To do so, do the following:

 First, download the [S2ORC dataset](https://github.com/allenai/s2orc) and place it in `dataset_creation/data/s2orc_full`.
 Then, run the following commands:
 ```[bash]